Endi18/Food-Recipe-Application/README.md

 The `BottomNavigationView` is retrieved from the inflated layout using its ID.
 A listener is set on the `BottomNavigationView` using the `setOnItemSelectedListener` method.
 Inside the listener, the selected item ID is checked to determine which menu item was clicked.
 If the "Home" menu item is clicked (R.id.menu_home), it starts the `WelcomeActivity`.
 If the "Search" menu item is clicked (R.id.menu_search), it starts the `SearchActivity`.
-If the "Favorites" menu item is clicked (R.id.menu_favorites), it starts the 'FavoritesActivity'.
+If the "Favorites" menu item is clicked (R.id.menu_favorites), it starts the '`avoritesActivity`.
 If the "Profile" menu item is clicked (R.id.menu_profile), it starts the `ProfileActivity`.
 The method returns the inflated view.